 Addressing the Gap

-Not In Our Town has teamed up with the U.S. Department of Justice Community Oriented Policing Services (COPS) Office to create tools and trainings for both law enforcement and communities around addressing and preventing hate crimes.
+Not In Our Town has created tools and trainings for both law enforcement and communities around addressing and preventing hate crimes.

 In addition to the Light in the Darkness documentary, Not In Our Town films provide models of how communities and law enforcement can work together on this important issue.